 Our first revenue was in 2018 and currently, we are on track to do near $15 million at the end of 2021.

 6. Akurateco ($1.2M/year)

-Vladimir Kuiantsev (from Amsterdam, Netherlands) started Akurateco over 2 years ago.
+Vladimir Kuiantsev (from Amsterdam, Netherlands) started Akurateco almost 3 years ago.

 My name is Vladimir Kuiantsev.
 I’m a Managing Partner of the Netherlands-based company Akurateco, a payment software provider for fintech companies.
 A payment orchestration platform, or white-label payment gateway, is a cloud platform for two main categories of entrepreneurs:

 Our headquarters is located in Amsterdam, with two regional offices in Tel Aviv and Lisbon, and a Research & Development office in Kyiv.

 Jannik Flor Borg (from Copenhagen, Denmark) started Factofly almost 3 years ago.